South Australian Railways K class (broad gauge)

 Eighteen South Australian Railways K class (broad-gauge) locomotives were built by Beyer, Peacock and Company for the South Australian Railways (SAR) between 1878 and 1884.
-Despite having a fundamental design flaw that affected their original role as light-line passenger locomotives, they eventually performed shunting duties exclusively.
+They had a fundamental design flaw that affected their original role as light-line passenger locomotives, relegating them eventually to shunting duties exclusively.
 They operated for six decades.

 Need

 At a time of fierce competition between the Australian colonies, a railway line was extended from Kapunda to Morgan on the River Murray, opening in 1878.
 The link allowed goods brought downstream on riverboats from New South Wales and Victoria to reach Port Adelaide for export more quickly and safely than by continuing on the river to the sea, since Morgan was only 160 km by rail to Adelaide but 306 km to the mouth of the river.
 Until the spread of other railway lines cut out most of the river traffic, the South Australian Railways operated as many as six goods trains in each direction every day on the Morgan line.

 William Thow, the Locomotive Engineer of the SAR, designed a 0-6-4 tank locomotive to handle traffic on the new line's lightly laid track.
 Four were delivered in 1879 from the UK manufacturer Beyer, Peacock and Company.
 At that time they were the most powerful locos on the SAR, with the exception of two 0-6-0 J class locomotives.